aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cross-cluster/README.md

 ```
 This should resolve to the backend service.

-You can verify under AppMesh console to verify that the virtual nodes, virtual services, virtual router and routes are indeed created.
+You can verify under App Mesh console to verify that the virtual nodes, virtual services, virtual router and routes are indeed created.

 ## Test the application